Rechard16/Cat-Dog-Classifier/README.md

 <img src="/mdpic/size_distribution_dog.png" alt="dog" style="zoom:50%;" />

-Analysing the dog height and weight distribution via boxplots
+dog height and weight distribution (boxplots)

 <img src="/mdpic/weight_height_dog.png" alt="weight_height_dog" style="zoom:50%;" />

 dog height and weight scatter plot

-We cut the photos into size of 128*128 so that the computing difficulty is reduced while preserving essential information of the previous photo file.
+We cut the photos into size of 128*128 so that we can reduce the computing difficulty while preserving essential information of the previous photo file.

 ### Data skewness